 Drafts (happy to share)

-• If you justifiably believe something, does learning that someone disagrees with you defeat your belief’s justification?
+If you justifiably believe something, does learning that someone disagrees with you defeat your belief’s justification?
 Conciliationism says yes, at least in cases where you disagree with an epistemic peer.
 The thought is that disagreeing with an epistemic peer provides you with a higher-order defeater.
 In this paper, I argue that to explain how comprehension-based higher-order defeat works, the Conciliationist should appeal to the hypothesis that assertion is governed by a robustly epistemic norm.
-The argument, roughly, goes as follows: comprehending an epistemic peer’s assertion defeats only if it is reasonable for you to believe they are an epistemic peer; most importantly, you are entitled by default to regard any interlocutor as such, absent defeaters; finally, the hypothesis that assertion is governed by a robustly epistemic norm is what explains this default entitlement.
-In big picture terms, this paper aims to show that various debates in social epistemology, such as the debate over testimonial justification, the norm of assertion, and peer disagreement, are more intimately connected than has previously been recognized.
+The argument roughly goes as follows: comprehending a speaker’s assertion defeats if it is reasonable for you to believe that she is an epistemic peer; most importantly, you are entitled to presume that she is such, absent defeaters; finally, ENA is what explains this default entitlement.
+In big picture terms, this paper hopes to show how various issues in social epistemology, such as peer disagreement, testimonial justification, and the norm of assertion, are more intimately connected than has previously been recognized.

 “Accepting Defeat”